Shipping with this method takes 3-5 days

 How long does Salofalk take to work?

-Can Salofalk be used during pregnancy or breastfeeding?
+Can oral and rectal Salofalk be used together?